Sevim Tanürek: Early life

-Traffic accident and death
+Traffic crash and death

-On 11 May 1998 at around 11:45 a.m. local time, while walking on a pedestrian crossing with a green traffic light for pedestrians, she was hit by a car and severely injured.
-The driver, who fled the scene of the accident was identified as Ahmet Burak Erdoğan, son of the current President of Turkey Recep Tayyip Erdoğan, then Mayor of Istanbul.
+On 11 May 1998 at around 11:45 a.m. local time, while walking on a pedestrian crossing with a green traffic light for pedestrians, she was hit by a motorist and severely injured.
+The driver, who fled the scene of the crash, was identified as Ahmet Burak Erdoğan, son of the current President of Turkey Recep Tayyip Erdoğan, then Mayor of Istanbul.
 Tanürek was taken suffering from severe traumatic brain injury first to Şişli Children's Hospital (Şişli Etfal Hastanesi), and then delivered to Taksim German Hospital (Alman Hastanesi), where she underwent surgery and was treated in the intensive care unit.
 Five days after the accident, she died on 16 May 1998.

 Ahmet Burak Erdoğan allegedly did not possess a drivers' license at the time of the accident.
 He was tried without being arrested.
 Although in a first report, he was found guilty by "3 points in 8" and a prison term of 3–20 months was suggested by the prosecutor, upgraded to 2–5 years after the death of Tanürek, he was found innocent in a final hearing and absolved, as the court found that Tanürek was alone responsible for being hit.

-After the accident, Tanurek's husband said that although they knew her health condition was in question, he did not expect her death.
+After the accident, Tanürek's husband said that although they knew her health condition was in question, he did not expect her death.
 He called for the motorist to be punished, and denied agreeing to accept TL 20,000 blood money.
 "There cannot be forgiveness with money".

 Following a memorial service held in front of the Radio Istanbul building, she was laid to rest at the Zincirlikuyu Cemetery.
 She is survived by her husband Ahmet and son Cavit.